Ancient To Modern - Essential China

 - Day 3 Shanghai

 - Your sightseeing begins in earnest today with a tour of vibrant Shanghai, one of the fastest developing cities in China, if not the world.
 We'll introduce you to the busy Nanjing Road, said to be the world's longest shopping precinct and you'll also see the Old Town, the Yu Yuan Gardens and visit the ornate Jade Buddha Temple.
+Explore the famous waterfront of the Bund with its varied architecture, here you will enjoy an afternoon tea, an English tradition immensely popular in Shanghai.
 This evening you have a chance to watch the incredible Shanghai Acrobats.
 Be prepared for an amazing spectacle if you choose to join this optional excursion, which also includes dinner.

 - Day 6 Beijing